oracle-livelabs/goldengate/oci-ggs/create/create.md

 4. In the GoldenGate menu page, click **Deployments**.

     ![GoldenGate Overview - Deployments](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/01-02-ggs-overview.png " ")

+    > **NOTE**: If using the LiveLab Sandbox environment, select your LiveLab compartment from the Applied filters dropdown.

 5. Select **OCI GoldenGate Deployment** in the Deployments list.